dschadow/CloudSecurity/README.md

 **config-server-vault** applications to work.
 Using Docker as described below is the recommended and fully initialized version.

 ## Docker
 Switch to the Docker directory in this repository and execute `docker-compose up -d`.
 This will launch a preconfigured Vault container which already contains all required configuration for the demo applications.
 The only thing you have to do is to unseal Vault with the master key provided [here](https://github.com/dschadow/CloudSecurity/blob/develop/Docker/vault-keys.json) (key-shares and key-threshold are both set to 1).
+The easiest way to do that is to open Vault web UI in your browser (http://localhost:8200/ui).
 After that, you can start the Spring Boot applications as described below.

 ## Local Installation
 Vault must be started on localhost with the